 We know many of our members have special needs that make it hard to communicate with their healthcare team or Health Plan.
 Tell the doctor, nurse care manager or other member of your health home team if English is the not language you speak.
 We can call an interpreter who speaks your language.
-If you are deaf, hard-of-hearing or have other special needs, to help us communicate with you.
+If you are deaf, hard-of-hearing or have other special needs, we can arrange a service to help us communicate with you.
 For your health, it is vital that you and your doctor or healthcare team understand each other.
 This service is free to you.